 How to Find Glassware Made in the USA

 Glassware is a great addition to any kitchen.
 Options for glassware can be more on the fancier side for special occasions or be more casual for everyday use.
-Finding the perfect glassware can already be a challenge but is even more difficult when you are looking specifically for glassware that is “made in the USA.”
-This is an added obstacle because there are only a few major glassware companies that produce this material in the United States.
+Finding the perfect glassware can already be a challenge, but it is even more difficult when you are looking specifically for glassware that is “made in the USA.”
+This is an added obstacle because only a few major glassware companies produce this material in the United States.

-This guide was written to help you in your glassware buying endeavors by compiling research on how to understand “made in the USA” labeling, as well as a brief overview of what glassware production in the USA looks like.
+This guide was written to help you in your glassware buying endeavors by compiling research on how to understand “made in the USA” labeling and a brief overview of what glassware production in the USA looks like.

 What Does “Made in the USA” Mean?

-For products to be considered “made in the USA”, they must comply with certain guidelines.
-These guidelines were set in place by the Federal Trade Commission (FTC) in order to protect customers against false “made in the USA” claims made by companies.
+For products to be considered “made in the USA,” they must comply with certain guidelines.
+These guidelines were set in place by the Federal Trade Commission (FTC) to protect customers against false “made in the USA” claims made by companies.

-In order for a product to be labeled as “made in the USA,” the company must be able to prove that “all or virtually all” of the materials are sourced and assembled in the United States.
+For a product to be labeled as “made in the USA,” the company must prove that “all or virtually all” of the materials are sourced and assembled in the United States.
 The wording for these labels can be a bit confusing and relatively easy for companies to find a way around.

 For more information on how to find products made in the USA, you can click here to view our full guide.